icesonata/DictApp/README.md

 - [Note](#note)

 # Manual
-## Configuration
+## Configuration and running application
-- Run CREATE.sql in Database to create new database on your machine (You must ensure the database named Dictionary created in your local machine).
+- Run CREATE.sql in Database to create new database on your machine (You must ensure the database named Dictionary created in localhost server of your local machine).
-- Run application following these steps:
+- Manual running application following these steps: (Simple server-client demonstration)
-1. Run Dictionary Server form named ServerDictApp and click "Start Server".
+1. Run Server in ServerDictApp.
-2. Run Proxy Server form named ProxyDictApp and click "Turn on".
+2. Set your configuration to server site.
+(Optional)
 3. Run Client form named ClientDictApp and log in to use the application.

 ## CODE field description